Director of Applied and Engineering Physics

 Kourkoutis received a Diploma in Physics from the University of Rostock, Germany in 2003, and then moved to Ithaca where she was awarded a PhD in 2009.
 As a Humboldt Research Fellow Kourkoutis spent 2011-2012 exploring cryo-electron microscopy in the Molecular Structural Biology Group at the Max Planck Institute of Biochemistry in Martinsried, Germany.
 She returned to Cornell as a Postdoctoral Associate in 2012 and joined the Applied and Engineering Faculty in 2013.
 She has been selected by Microscopy Society of America as the recipient of the prestigious 2013 Albert Crewe Award.
 The Kourkoutis Electron Microscopy Group focuses on understanding and controlling nanostructured materials, from complex oxide heterostructures to materials for battery and photovoltaic applications to biomaterials.

-Director of Master of Engineering and Master of Science Programs
+Director of Master of Engineering Program

 201 Clark Hall